Chainguard Factory FAQs

 RUN apk update …

-are needed to allow the container start scripts from VS Code to run, though they may already be included in some base images.- If your language needs any other packages that must be installed by the root user, now is the time to add them.
+are needed to allow the container start scripts from VS Code to run, though they may already be included in some base images.

 USER nonroot